getreu/tp-note/doc/source/tp-note--manual.md

    on _Tp-Note_'s [project page](https://blog.getreu.net/projects/tp-note/#distribution)
    for a list of available packages and binaries.

-2. Optional integration with your filemananger.
+2. Optional integration with your file mananger.

 At the moment of this writing, an installer automating steps 1. and 2. is available for Windows only.
 Packages for Debian Linux and Ubuntu help you with step 1.
 For other operating